 Sadly, this is significantly more than the 2.1 million cats that get adopted.

-In 2011, the Number of Pet Cats in the US Was 74.1 Million, and It Is Growing (AVMA)
+The Number of Pet Cats in the US Is Somewhere Around 60 to 62 Million (AVMA)

-According to AVMA, there were 74 million pet cats in the US a decade ago.
+According to AVMA, there are almost 62 million pet cats in the US compared to 74 million cats a decade ago.

 Interestingly, the article also confirmed that more cats are kept as pets than dogs, despite dogs being found in significantly more households.

-Approximately, There Are 70 Million Stray, Feral, Uncared Cats in the US (ASPCA)
+Approximately There Are 30 to 80 Million Stray, Feral, Uncared Cats in the US (USDA)

 There is even an NFT game, CatRescue, that donates 50% of its proceeds to help fight the rising surge of feral cats.